01 of 05

 04 of 05

 If you're looking for a covered garage, the options are somewhat limited.
 Within a short walking distance just south of the Memorial at 4th and Harvey is the Dowell Center garage.
 It's inexpensive but there typically aren't many spots available.
 For other garages, you'll have to travel a bit further south.
 There's the Broadway/Kerr Parking garage southeast of the Memorial at Robert S. Kerr and Broadway.Continue to 5 of 5 below.

 05 of 05

 Many Oklahoma City visitors want to experience multiple aspects of the city while here, so parking in a centralized location could be the best idea.
-To get around, visitors can then walk, take a cab, the bus or even a bicycle.
+To get around, visitors can then walk, take a cab, the bus, or even a bicycle.

-Nearby areas of interest include the Bricktown entertainment district to the southeast. $5 is about the standard for parking in the area, and you'll find multiple lots along Reno Avenue.
+Nearby areas of interest include the Bricktown entertainment district to the southeast. $5 is typically the standard for parking in the area, and you'll find multiple lots along Reno Avenue.
 There is also a large lot just before the Harkins Bricktown Theatre, as well as lots on Sheridan Avenue (north of Reno) and Main (north of Sheridan).
 Keep in mind that none of these are covered areas.
 If you want a covered garage in Bricktown, take Sheridan to the Bricktown Garage just north of the ballpark.